Alexis von Roenne

 Alexis Freiherr von Rönne (22 February 1903 – 12 October 1944) was a German Army colonel and senior intelligence analyst.
-He became one of Hitler's favoured officers in the Abwehr, despite secretly being of anti-Nazi persuasion.
+He became one of Hitler's favoured officers in the Abwehr (German military intelligence), despite secretly being of anti-Nazi persuasion.

 Later, in the aftermath of the 20 July Plot to assassinate Adolf Hitler, von Roenne was arrested and interrogated by the Gestapo on account of his links with many of the conspirators.
 Although not directly involved in the plot, he was nonetheless tried and executed.

 Life

 Von Roenne, who has been referred to by modern historians as 'Hitler's favourite intelligence analyst', rose through German intelligence to head Foreign Armies West (Fremde Heere West), the branch of the Abwehr tasked with espionage on the Western Front.

 However, von Roenne was a staunch Christian with beliefs at odds with the Nazi Party.
 Historians believe that he led a double life by deliberately misleading Hitler and the German general staff.
 Von Roenne promoted as valid secret intelligence that he clearly suspected to have been planted through Allied deception.
-In particular, he persuaded Hitler to accept intelligence gained from British campaigns like Operation Mincemeat (the deception plan for the Allied invasion of Sicily) and Operation Bodyguard (disguising the intended target of the Normandy landings).
+In particular, he persuaded Hitler to accept intelligence gained from British campaigns like Operation Mincemeat, the deception plan for the Allied invasion of Sicily (see below), and Operation Bodyguard, disguising the intended target of the Normandy landings.
 Von Roenne's actions would have helped to save thousands of Allied lives by diverting Axis and Nazi forces away from the true sites of the planned beach landings.

 Death

 Arrested in the immediate aftermath of the 20 July plot, because of his connection with several of those responsible, but released shortly afterwards, von Roenne was rearrested on 9 August and tried before Roland Freisler's People's Court on 5 October.
-Declaring that Nazi race policies were inconsistent with his Christian values, he was found guilty by the show trial and hanged on a meat hook at Plötzensee Prison on 12 October 1944.
+Declaring that Nazi race policies were inconsistent with his Christian values, he was found guilty in a show trial and hanged on a meat hook at Plötzensee Prison on 12 October 1944.
 His final epitaph to his wife, Ursula von Bülow, reflected his faith, stating "in a moment now I shall be going home to our Lord in complete calm and in the certainty of salvation".